 - Mutasim Ali — Advocate for refugee rights and the first Sudanese person to gain refugee status in Israel

-For more information about the New York fellowship, email [email protected].
+For more information or to ask a question about the New York fellowship, email [email protected].

 Testimonials from Past Fellows